postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/troubleshooting-api-requests.md

 ### Invalid Postman behavior

 Very rarely, it is possible that Postman might be making invalid requests to your API server.
 You can confirm this by checking your server logs (if available).
-We're always watching out for these cases, so get in touch with us if you believe Postman is misbehaving.
-Let us know on our [GitHub issue tracker](https://github.com/postmanlabs/postman-app-support/issues) if you feel that Postman is not working as intended.
+We're always watching out for these cases, so get in touch with the Postman team if you believe Postman is misbehaving.
+Let the Postman team know on our [GitHub issue tracker](https://github.com/postmanlabs/postman-app-support/issues) if you feel that Postman is not working as intended.

 ### Very short timeouts